Dodge Journey: Fiat Freemont

 Chrysler marketed the Mexican manufactured Journey in Europe after model year 2011 as the Fiat Freemont, debuting the rebadged variant at the 2011 Geneva Motor Show.

 The Freemont launched in Italy at the end of May 2011 with two front-wheel-drive turbodiesel variants the 140 PS and the 170 PS version of Fiat's 2.0-liter Multijet turbodiesel.
 Fiat also planned on introducing an all-wheel-drive version of the 170 PS diesel and the Pentastar V6.

 FCA marketed the Freemont and the Journey in Australia, Brazil and China, with the Freemont available with the 2.0- and 2.4-liter four-cylinder engines in markets other than China, while the Journey is now only marketed with the Pentastar V6 engine (both engines were available before the launch of the Freemont).

-The Freemont was originally available in left-hand drive (LHD) European markets only, except The Netherlands, but a right-hand drive (RHD) model was eventually introduced for Australia.
+The Freemont was originally available in left-hand drive (LHD) European markets only, except the Netherlands, and a right-hand drive (RHD) model was eventually introduced for Australia.
 The Freemont was discontinued after the 2015 model year.

 Engines

 The available four-cylinder was a 2.4 L with 173 hp and 166 lb·ft of torque.
 This is a version of Chrysler's GEMA-built World Gasoline Engine class of four-cylinder engines shared with Hyundai and Mitsubishi.
 Through 2010, the V6 offered in North America was a 3.5 L with a six-speed automatic transmission, producing 235 hp and 232 lb·ft of torque.
-For 2011, it was changed to the 3.6-liter Pentastar V6, producing 283 hp and 260 lb·ft torque.
+For 2011, it was changed to the 3.6-liter Pentastar V6, producing 283 hp and 260 lb·ft of torque.
 Other markets offered the six-speed automatic transmission with the flex-fuel (E85-compatible) 2.7-liter V6.
 All-wheel drive was only available with a V6.

 Additionally, through 2010, a Volkswagen-sourced diesel engine was available outside of North America with an automatically shifted dual clutch transmission.
 Chrysler performed primary engineering for the dual-clutch transmission with support from long-time partner Getrag, which was to build the transmission in the United States.
 Due to funding issues, this did not happen and the factory was sold and used for other purposes.